ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 * $IM_z$ is the icemelt ($mm$) per time step and elevation zone.
 * $C_{im}$ is the seasonally-varying icemelt coefficent ($\frac{mm} {^\circ\mathrm{C} \ day}$).

-The seasonal icemelt coefficient enforces that icemelt only happens during summer (from June 13 to September 13 in the Norherm Hemisphere, from December 13 to March 14 in the Southern Hemisphere).
+The seasonal icemelt coefficient enforces that icemelt only happens during summer (from June 13 to September 13 in the Norhern Hemisphere, from December 13 to March 14 in the Southern Hemisphere).
 It also takes the shape of a sine function with a maximum value of $7 \frac{mm} {^\circ\mathrm{C} \ day}$:

 $$
 C_{im} =